TampaDevs/mentorship.tampa.dev/README.md

 - **Backend**: [tRPC](https://trpc.io) for creating type-safe APIs with TypeScript, integrated with a Node.js server.
 - **Database**: [Prisma](https://prisma.io) with PostgreSQL for user data, with plans for MongoDB if chat functionality is added.
 - **Authentication**: [NextAuth.js](https://next-auth.js.org) for user authentication, supporting Google, GitHub, and email/password.

-## Deployment
-The platform can be deployed using scalable cloud solutions, with [Vercel](https://vercel.com) recommended for frontend deployment and [Railway](https://railway.app) or AWS for backend services, supporting easy scaling.

 ## Quickstart and Setup Guide